Ten-Taken/PyVenture/recipe_API_project/README.md

 ## About

-A REST API built with Django and Docker.
+A REST API for storing and retrieving recipes, built with Django and Docker.
 PosgreSQL is used for the database.
 Token authentication is implemented, allowing for shared authentication across endpoints.
+Filtering is enabled on recipes, tags, and ingredients.
+High test coverage as development followed TDD methodology.

 ## Usage